Trending Topics

 Xcel Energy provides electricity for the Village of Somerset municipal buildings.
 Xcel Energy has ambitious climate goals, which include powering electric vehicles.
 For more information, check out their website here.

 Additionally, I’m applying for an Energy Innovation Grant through the Public Service Commission of Wisconsin, which may provide a solar charge port for our electric squad car.
-This would make it possible to operate independent of the grid.
+This would make it possible to operate independently of the grid.